maithili-k/lsg-pbs/source/pbs-jobs.rst

     cc fractals.c -o fractals

-10. What is inside the wrapper.sh
+10. What is in the file wrapper.sh?
  .. code-block:: console

     cat wrapper.sh

-11. Submit the job to the local cluster
+11. Submit the job to the cluster
  .. code-block:: console

   qsub wrapper.sh